-The Foundation is pleased to announce the grant cycle calendars for 2021.
-Please note, all LOIs are due on the deadline date on or before 11:59 PM, Central Time, unless otherwise noted.
+The Foundation is pleased to announce the deadlines for the Spring and Fall 2023 cycles.
+Please note, all LOIs and applications are due on the deadline date on or before 11:59 PM, Central Time, unless otherwise noted.

-Thanks to all who submitted LOIs for our Fall 2020 Cycle.
-Decisions have been sent to applicants and the LOI process is now closed.
-For those who have been invited to complete full applications or who are renewal applicants, applications are due August 10th.
+Thanks to all who submitted LOIs for our Fall 2022 Cycle.
+Decisions will be sent to applicants by July 1st.
+For those who have been invited to complete full applications or who are renewal applicants, applications are due August 5th.

-The foundation’s Fall 2020 grant cycle is now open.
-The deadline for receipt of LOIs is Monday, June 15th at 11:59 p.m.
+The foundation’s Fall 2022 grant cycle is now open.
+The deadline for receipt of Performing Arts LOIs is Monday, June 6th at 11:59 p.m.
 CDT.

 First time applicants should examine our online guidance within the FOR APPLICANTS tab, above, particularly the page, HOW TO APPLY.